City BuddyCityBuddy

 World-class modern art set on a riverside terrace near Lingotto.
 Expect curated masterpieces and striking modern architecture with panoramic city views.

-Things to Do in Turin, Italy
+Where to Stay in Turin, Italy

 Gianduiotto